 Each of the ratification of the appointment of independent auditors (Item 2) and the approval of the resolution included in Item 3 (advisory vote on executive compensation) requires the affirmative vote of a majority of the shares of common stock entitled to vote and voted for or against the item.
+With respect to the advisory vote on the frequency of future advisory votes on executive compensation (Item 4), the time period that receives the highest number of votes cast will be considered the preferred frequency for future "say-on-pay" votes as determined by our shareholders on an advisory basis.
 Abstentions and broker non-votes will not affect the outcome of the vote on these items.
-The ratification of an amendment to the bylaws (Item 4) requires the affirmative vote of a majority of the shares of common stock entitled to vote and represented in person or by proxy.
-Broker non-votes and abstentions will have the same effect as a vote against this item.